smix8/Godot_3D_Navigation_Jump_Links/addons/navigation_jump_links/README.md

 ### I get error / warning msgs about missing viewport textures and paths
 Known Godot issue.
 The error printer is faster than the node on first frame due to the way childnodes are processed.
 It should still work without problems and the viewports are for debug only so they can also be removed for release export.

-### Does this work with Godot 4.x?
+### Does this work with Godot 4.0?

-It was tested with a master build of Godot 4.x some time ago on the new 3DNavigation and 3DNavigationAgents and worked without issues.
+It was tested with a master build of Godot 4.0 some time ago on the new 3DNavigation and 3DNavigationAgents and worked without issues.
-The only differences for now between Godot 4.x and Godot 3.x is the removel of Navigation as a Node, so the JumpLinkNavigation no longer extends Navigation.
-This also required to move the functionally to a new JumpLinkNavigation Node to route path requests to the new NavigationServer3D.
+GDScript development added breaking changes to the scripts in 4.0 and I have no plans to update and maintain both version while it isn't more stabilized.
+I plan full support for Godot 4.0 on release.

 ## License